RobMuNu/brain_machine/time_reversal_README.md

 # brain_machine
 Time reversal related code

-Forward-time e-machine is M+
-Reverse-time e-machine is M-
+Forward-time e-machine is M+ with statistical complexity Cmu+ Reverse-time e-machine is M- with statistical complexity Cmu-

 # Causal irreversibility Xi
-Xi = Cmu+ - Cmu-
+defined as Xi = Cmu+ - Cmu-
-Forward time Cmu+ is ordinary Cmu (statistical complexity) Reverse time Cmu- is taken by flipping the time series data and running CSSR on that instead.
+Reverse time M- is taken by flipping the time series data and running CSSR on that instead.
 P.S. if you do anything extra to the data (like do time skipping or downsampling, or end up with more multiline-data) make sure the data is flipped while preserving the ‘formation’ between forward and reverse time data.
 It is person preference but IMO easier to align the state series this way for crypticity and bidirectional stuff later e.g. forward time multiline:     				reverse version should be